Republic of Genoa: Decline

 The Convention of Turin of 1742, in which Austria allied with the Kingdom of Sardinia, caused some consternation in the Republic.
-However, when this provisional relationship was given a more durable and reliable character in the signing of the Treaty of Worms, in 1743, the fear of diplomatic isolation had caused the Genoese Republic to abandon its neutrality and to ally with the House of Bourbon in the War of the Austrian Succession.
-Consequently, the Republic of Genoa signed a secret treaty with the Bourbon allies of Kingdom of France, Spanish Empire and Kingdom of Naples.
+However, when this temporary alliance was made more reliable and lasting via the 1743 Treaty of Worms, the fear of diplomatic isolation had caused the Genoese Republic to abandon its neutrality and to ally with the House of Bourbon in the War of the Austrian Succession.
+Consequently, the Republic of Genoa signed a secret treaty with France, the Spain and the Kingdom of Naples, all three of which were ruled by Bourbons.
 On 26 June 1745, the Republic of Genoa declared war on the Kingdom of Sardinia.
-This decision would prove disastrous for Genoa, which later surrendered to the Austrians in September 1746 and was briefly occupied before a revolt liberated the city two months later.
+This decision would prove disastrous for Genoa, which later surrendered to the Austrians in September 1746 and was briefly occupied until a revolt liberated the city two months later.
 The Austrians returned in 1747 and, along with a contingent of Sardinian forces, laid siege to Genoa before being driven off by the approach of a Franco-Spanish army.

 Though Genoa retained its lands in the Peace of Aix-la-Chapelle, it was unable to keep its hold on Corsica in its weakened state.
 After driving out the Genoese, the Corsican Republic was declared in 1755.
 Eventually relying on French intervention to quash the rebellion, Genoa was forced to cede Corsica to the French in the 1768 Treaty of Versailles.

-The end of the Republic and its brief revival of 1814
+The end of the Republic and its brief revival in 1814

-In 1794 and 1795 the revolutionary echoes from France reached Genoa, thanks to Genoese exile propagandists sheltered nearby in southeastern France, and a conspiracy against the aristocratic and oligarchic ruling class developed.
+In 1794 and 1795 the ideals of France's revolution reached Genoa, thanks to Genoese propagandists then taking refuge in southeastern France, and a conspiracy against the aristocratic and oligarchic ruling class developed.
 In 1796, the French army under Napoleon defeated Austria and Piedmont, gaining control of the region.
-In May 1797, Genoese Jacobins, aided by French volunteers, moved to overthrow Doge Giacomo Maria Brignole, giving rise to a fratricidal war in the streets between opponents and supporters of the government.
+In May 1797, Genoese Jacobins, aided by French volunteers, moved to overthrow Doge Giacomo Maria Brignole, giving rise to a civil war in the streets between opponents and supporters of the government.

 Napoleon's representatives then intervened.
 In early June, the old elites who had ruled Genoa for all of its history were overthrown.
 On June 14, 1797, the Ligurian Republic was proclaimed, under the watchful care of Republican France.
 After Bonaparte's seizure of power in France, a more conservative constitution was enacted, but the Ligurian Republic's life was short: in 1805 it was annexed by France, becoming the départements of Apennins, Gênes, and Montenotte.

-With the fall of Napoleon, Genoa regained an ephemeral independence, as the Repubblica genovese, which lasted less than a year.
-However, the subsequent Congress of Vienna decreed the annexation of all Genoese territories (all of Liguria, the Oltregiogo area, and the island of Capraia) by the Kingdom of Sardinia, ruled by the House of Savoy, even though contravening the principle of restoring legitimate governments and monarchies.
+With the fall of Napoleon, Genoa temporarily regained independence as the Repubblica genovese, which lasted less than a year.
+However, the subsequent Congress of Vienna assigned all Genoese territories (all of Liguria, the Oltregiogo area, and the island of Capraia) to the Kingdom of Sardinia, ruled by the House of Savoy, even though this contravened the principle of restoring legitimate governments and monarchies.

+In 1849, the Genoese retained strong traditions of republicanism and autonomy, which made them resistant to Sardinian rule, leading to a week-long conflict violently suppressed led to sack of the city by the Royal Sardinian army.